RobertoPrevato/K8sStudies/docs/kind/mounting-volumes.md

 ## Note about volumes

-The volume strategy recommended by GitHub Copilot, using `hostPath`, is only suitable for local development.
-For production, it is best using a [`PersistentVolume`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) instead, which I will try using later in a [different exercise](./postgresql.md).
+Using `hostPath` is only suitable for **local development**.
+For production, it is best using a [`PersistentVolume`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) instead.
+For a tutorial on how to use `PersistentVolume`, see [_Kubernetes - Configure a Pod to Use a PersistentVolume for Storage_](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/).

 Kubernetes supports many [kinds of volumes](https://kubernetes.io/docs/concepts/storage/volumes/)!

 A volume created with `hostPath` mounts a directory from the Kubernetes node's local filesystem into a pod.

 **hostPath** volumes: